RazCrimson/Chatto/README.md

 Chatto is a simple chat application that allows one to one messaging with end-to-end encryption using [Elliptic-curve Diffie–Hellman](https://en.wikipedia.org/wiki/Elliptic-curve_Diffie%E2%80%93Hellman).

 * Server - a Flask based web application that uses [SocketIO](https://socket.io/) to send and receive message from the client.
-* Client - is just a simple CLI based interface to send, receive and view the messages from the server.
+* Client - a simple CLI based interface to send, receive and view the messages from the server.

 ## Tools and technology used